Public health information

 You can also avoid hepatitis B, hepatitis C and other infections by not sharing needles, syringes and other injecting equipment.

-The NSW Needle and Syringe Program is an evidence-based public health program that aims to reduce the sharing of injecting equipment among people who inject drugs by 25% by 2020.
+The NSW Needle and Syringe Program is an evidence-based public health program that aims to reduce reported receptive syringe sharing among people who inject drugs to 20% or lower and increase the distribution of sterile needles and syringes by 10% by 2025.

 Testing